RareFormLabs/craft-prune/README.md

 # Craft Prune

-A simple Composer package for the Craft CMS ecosystem.
+A simple Composer package for the Craft CMS ecosystem to prune fields or property values from objects.

 ## Installation